 In my view, the unique selling point of spreadsheet is providing a GUI for your data.
 This is not much of a selling point since a non-spreadsheet statistics programs like R can also have a GUI and better graphing and analytics besides, and the spreadsheet GUI is obtrusive and limiting by comparison.
 I say this as someone who finds the R language design icky.
 Spreadsheets are good at viewing data but awful at non-trivial things.

-Luckysheet embeds a spreadsheet element
+Luckysheet embeds a spreadsheet element in a webpage

 ethersheet is a node.js-backed cypherpunkish spreadsheet made by privacy warriors, much like sibling project etherpad.
 Requires MySQL.